TeaspoonTDA/teaspoon/paper/paper.md

 scikit-tda [@Saul2019],
 R-TDA [@Fasy2014],
 and the Topology Toolkit (TTK) [@BinMasood2019].
-However, persistence in these pacakges is often provided in a very general context.
+However, persistence in these packages is often provided in a very general context.
 So, \texttt{teaspoon} fills the gap by providing tailored, well-documented tools for time series that can be used with a lower barrier to entry.
 This is not covered in other packages, which are meant for broad applicability without specialization.